mendix/docs/content/en/docs/support/_index.md

 If you have questions about [Mendix Academy](https://academy.mendix.com/link/home) these will normally be handled by the Academy team.

 You can contact Mendix Academy directly at [academy@mendix.com](mailto:academy@mendix.com).
-If you raise a support ticket, this will be forwarded to the Academy team.
+Your email will be answered within 3 business days.

-Mendix Academy will respond as quickly as they can, but cannot guarantee to meet the same SLA as Mendix Support.
+If you have passed a Mendix certification, Mendix Academy will need 3-5 business days to prepare your certificate.
+You do not need to raise a support ticket as it will only be forwarded to the Academy team.

 ## 3 Feature Requests